junxit/us-congress-bills-109/bill.md

 - **(1)** September 2007, marks the 50th anniversary of the desegregation of Little Rock Central High School in Little Rock, Arkansas.
 - **(2)** In 1957, Little Rock Central High was the site of the first major national test for the implementation of the historic decision of the United States Supreme Court in Brown, et al. v.
 Board of Education of Topeka, et al., 347 U.S. 483 (1954).
-- **(3)** The courage of the “Little Rock Nine” (Ernest Green, Elizabeth Eckford, Melba Pattilo, Jefferson Thomas, Carlotta Walls, Terrence Roberts, Gloria Ray, Thelma Mothershed and Minnie Jean Brown) who stood in the face of violence, was influential to the Civil Rights movement and changed American history by providing an example on which to build greater equality.
+- **(3)** The courage of the “Little Rock Nine” (Ernest Green, Elizabeth Eckford, Melba Pattillo, Jefferson Thomas, Carlotta Walls, Terrence Roberts, Gloria Ray, Thelma Mothershed, and Minnijean Brown) who stood in the face of violence, was influential to the Civil Rights movement and changed American history by providing an example on which to build greater equality.
 - **(4)** The desegregation of Little Rock Central High by the 9 African American students was recognized by Dr. Martin Luther King, Jr. as such a significant event in the struggle for civil rights that in May 1958, he attended the graduation of the first African American from Little Rock Central High School.
 - **(5)** A commemorative coin will bring national and international attention to the lasting legacy of this important event.